-A payday loan – sometimes referred to as a cash advance loan, payday advance, deferred deposit loan, check advance loan or postdated check loan – are short term financial loans.
+A 300 dollar loan – sometimes referred to as a cash advance loan, payday advance, deferred deposit loan, check advance loan or postdated check loan – are short term financial loans.

 These loans are used to secure emergency funds, or fast cash, in order to help cover immediate needs for items such as rent, utilities, food or medical bills.
 They are one way to bridge the gap between paychecks and help with unexpected expenses.